-The earliest written record about the plot of land Watson’s Mill sits on dates to a 1794 British land survey.
+The earliest written record about the plot of land Watson’s Mill, Dickinson House and the Carriage Shed sit on dates to a 1794 British land survey.
 The surveyor, John Stegman, was the Deputy Surveyor for the Province of Upper Canada.
 He originally surveyed the townships of Nepean, North Gower, Osgoode and Gloucester.
 While surveying Stegman identified the location of present-day Watson’s Mill as the ideal site for a mill along the Rideau River system.

 The British had exclusive use of the land until 1840, but it would take another 16 years before public interest would be shown in leasing it.
 In 1856 Richard Tighe received a Crown Patent for the land, though he did not proceed with development.

 Moss Kent Dickinson was born in Denmark, Lewis Co., New York in 1822.
 His family moved to Cornwall, Ontario in 1824 after his father and uncle established a successful stagecoach and postal service between Montreal and Kingston.

 For his 10th birthday, Dickinson’s father took him to the opening of the Rideau Canal in Kingston.
 This trip would inspire his future career.

 By age 22, Dickinson had moved to Kingston, purchased a barge, his first steamboat, the Rob Roy, and established himself as “M.K.
 Dickinson Forwarding and Commission Merchant.”
 From Kingston Dickinson’s shipping business expanded.
 He moved his base of operation to Montreal in 1848 and then to Ottawa in 1858.
 By this time his fleet included 16 steamers and 60 barges.